vedph/cadmus-doc/migration/rendering/config-samples.md

 This is what is accomplished by turning on the `TextCutting` option, and setting its mode to 3 (which cuts the body, leaving head and tail at both sides).
 The limit here is 80 characters, with a tolerance of ±5 characters.

-Once the text has been eventually cut, it is inserted in the provided template at the `{text}` placeholder.
+Once the text has been optionally cut, it is inserted in the provided template at the `{text}` placeholder.
 The result is that our text gets output wrapped in a classed span element, like `<span class=\"apparatus-lemma\">the text here</span>`.

 The XSLT transformation has been adapted to this further processing by just copying the location element unchanged in its output, e.g.: